knee-berts/cloud-run-order-shop-demo/demos/multi-region-cr-spanner.md

 ## Test
 1. **After a bit the global orders web link will be available at "https://orders-app.endpoints.$PROJECT_ID.cloud.goog".
 Create a few orders.**

-2. **There is an api that generate an order with random fields.
+2. **There is an api that generates an order with random fields.
 Give it a go.**
 ```bash
 curl -X PUT https://orders-app.endpoints.${PROJECT_ID}.cloud.goog/addRandomOrder
 ```